Unlikely intersections in the Torelli locus and the G-functions method: Introduction

-In \ref{section:derhamendo} we address some technical issues that appear later on in our exposition.
-Namely we consider the isomorphism between algebraic de Rham and singular cohomology for a smooth projective variety $Y/k$, where $k$ is a subfield of $\bar{\Q}$ The singular cohomology is endowed with a Hodge structure and we consider its algebra of Hodge endomorphisms $D$.
+In \Cref{section:derhamendo} we address some technical issues that appear later on in our exposition.
+Namely, we consider the isomorphism between algebraic de Rham and singular cohomology for a smooth projective variety $Y/k$, where $k$ is a subfield of $\bar{\Q}$: The singular cohomology is endowed with a Hodge structure and we consider its algebra of Hodge endomorphisms $D$.
 Later on we will want to create splittings of both de Rham and singular cohomology with respect to actions of $D$ on these vector spaces.
 To do that we will need to have an action of $D$ on $H^n_{DR}(Y/k)$, which a priori we do not.
 We show that assuming the absolute Hodge conjecture we may base change $Y$ by a finite extension $L$ of $k$ to obtain such an action that will be compatible with the action of $D$ on $H^n(Y^{an},\Q)$ via the isomorphism $P^n$.
 We also show that this field extension may be chosen so that its degree is bounded from above only in terms of the dimension $\dim_{\Q} H^n(Y^{an},\Q)$.
 We believe these results are known to experts in the field, however being unable to find a reference for these arguments we include them here for the sake of completeness.

-Our next goal, realized in \ref{section:trivialrelations}, is to describe the trivial relations among those relative $n$-periods associated to the morphism $f$ which are G-functions.
-This amounts to describing the polynomials defining the $\bar{\Q}[x]$-Zariski closure of a certain $h\times \mu$ matrix, where $x$ here is a local parameter of $S'$ at the point $s_0$.
+Our next goal, realized in \Cref{section:trivialrelations}, is to describe the trivial relations among those relative $n$-periods associated to the morphism $f$ which are G-functions.
+This amounts to describing the polynomials defining the $\bar{\Q}[x]$-Zariski closure of a certain $h\times \mu$ matrix, where $x\in K(S')$ is a rational function that vanishes only at the point $s_0$.
 This is achieved by a monodromy argument using Andr\'e's Theorem of the Fixed part.

-The next part of our exposition, mainly \ref{section:pseudocmrelations}, consists of creating relations among the values of the G-functions in question at certain exceptional points that are ``non-trivial''.
-That means that these do not come from specializing the trivial relations we described earlier.
+The next part of our exposition, starting in \Cref{section:pseudocmrelations}, consists of creating relations among the values of the G-functions in question at certain exceptional points that are ``non-trivial'' and ''global''.
+That means that these do not come from specializing the trivial relations we described earlier and hold at all places for which ''they make sense'', i.e. for all places $v$ for which the value $\xi=x(s)$ in question is in the $v$-adic radius of convergence of the G-functions.
+This is essentially done in two steps, first for archimedean such places and then for non-archimedean such places.

-The last part of our exposition is dedicated to showing that the relations we created are ``global'', see \ref{section:hasseprinciple} for the term.
-To achieve this we need to assume the existence of certain good arithmetic models.
-We discuss these models in \ref{section:canmodels}.